anton-khodak/argparse2cwl-blog/_posts/2016-07-04-pypi2cwl-readme.markdown

 * `-go`, `--generate_outputs`: flag for generating outputs not only from arguments that are instances of `argparse.FileType('w')`, but also from every argument which contains `output` keyword in its name.
 For instance, argument `--output-file` with no type will also be placed to output section.
 However, '--output-directory' argument will also be treated like File, so generated tools must be checked carefully if when this option is selected.

 * `-d`, `--directory`: directory for storing tool descriptions.

 * `-v`, `--venv`: this flag must be used if `pypi2cwl` is run inside a virtual environment.
 Then a package, if it wasn't installed before, will be installed locally.

+* `--no-clean`: the source package won't be deleted after running, so `setup.py` inside the package can be edited

+## Troubleshooting ##

+Sometimes `setup()` function cannot be parsed directly from package's `setup.py`.
+If `pypi2cwl` has exited with warning `could not import setup function`, follow the path provided in the message, edit `setup.py` so `setup` function is available in the main body of the program and run `pypi2cwl` again with `--no-clean` option.
+The edits don't affect the program's behavior, because only the downloaded copy of the package is edited.

 ## Limitations ##